sushmitagaikwad208/CODECRAFT_WD_05/README.md

-# WHETHER APP
+# Whether API website
-Whether App
+A simple city whether prediction web application by using whether api. technologies i used HTML,CSS,JAVASCRIPT